Melvyn22/Perpetuation/2019/Presentations/Tyloo_Humboldt/README.md

-# Near Equilibirum Dynamics and Transitions in Complex
+# Near Equilibrium Dynamics and Transitions in Complex Network-Coupled Systems
-Network-Coupled Systems

 Dated : 17/10/2019

-Group seminar at institute of physics, Humboldt university.
+Group seminar at the institute of physics, Humboldt university.

 **Authors :** Melvyn Tyloo<sup>1,2</sup>